Code-Institute-Submissions/trigg4tables/README.md

 Throughout the development process, (1) Chrome developer tools were used to test for responsiveness on various screen sizes, (2) android and iOS mobiles to test for functionality and layout, and (3) Chrome, Edge and Firefox browsers to identify bugs as early as possible.

-After sign-off, structured manual testing of the site was carried out in various browsers and screens sizes following a user path from start to finish.
+After sign-off, structured manual testing of the site was carried out in various browsers and screens sizes following a user from start to finish.
 This single user path approach was adopted as users progress through the site in a very prescribed way.
 The detailed plan allowed for code not covered by Jasmine, e.g. DOM manipulation, to be fully tested.

 | **BROWSER** | **iOS** | **Android** | **iOS** | **Edge** | **Chrome** | **Firefox** | **Safari** |